hapiuk/project2510/README.md

 # project2510
-Repurposed Prject.
+Repurposed Project.
 This is now a multi-pupose intraweb portal application

 ## Table of Contents